brookelaird/brookelaird.github.io/twitter/report.md

 In my replication of Wang et al (2016) and Holler (2021) I focused on original tweet data, similar to the modification that Holler (2021) chose.
 Tweets with the words "vaccine" "pfizer" and "moderna" were chosen for analysis.
 This first round of data downloading produced 118,110 tweets that fit the parameters.
 These tweet IDs, in the form of a data table, can be found [here](code/vaccineids.txt).
 Tweets were then filtered to focus on those with a geographic dimension, resulting in the generation of 3,407 tweets to be analyzed spatially.

 I also ran a search on all tweets for the 6 day period of the vaccine data, to get a baseline understanding of twitter activity in that location for the time window.
+This did result in one area of uncertainty and error, however, because my data was stopped and reloaded after an incomplete search.
+In future studies I would make sure to have a complete 6 day window with no temporal break, so that the data more accurately reflects twitter activity for that six day window.
 The spatial clustering map was normalized by this data, so that areas of high population density were not favored in the analysis.
 Data was also normalized by population density, with population density per county generated from US Census 2010 estimates.

 (add in another section here about next steps in analysis for comparing hot spots to areas of vaccine administration data, or vaccination rates)

 ## Replication Results

 - ![temporal analysis graph](figures/temporal.png)
-This temporal analysis graph shows when tweets that contained our words of interest (vaccine, pfizer, moderna) were most trending during the 6 day window.
+**Figure 1: Temporal Analysis Graph**: This temporal analysis graph shows when tweets that contained our words of interest (vaccine, pfizer, moderna) were most trending during the 6 day window.

 - ![content analysis graph](figures/content.png)
-A content analysis graph of the most popular words, and words that were linked together, demonstrate the language that was most frequently used in the tweets.
+**Figure 2: Content Analysis Graph**: A content analysis graph of the most popular words, and words that were linked together, demonstrate the language that was most frequently used in the tweets.
 An interesting finding here is the stronger linkage between vaccine and support, over vaccine and hesitancy.
 However, tweets that contained the word hesitancy do not indicate places where there was hesitancy, instead it shows that vaccine twitter language is more frequently using positive language (support).
 Furthermore, the links between vaccine and clinic show that twitter is a dominant way that individuals may be able to find out about vaccination opportunities near them.

 - ![map of twitter activity](figures/tweetmap.png)
-Tweet locations normalized by population density help to illustrate where tweets were most dominant.
+**Figure 3: Map of Twitter Activity**:Tweet locations normalized by population density help to illustrate where tweets were most dominant.
 Tweet locations still tended to be concentrated in urban areas, which may reflect a common demographic of twitter users (young, urban, educated) (Crawford 2014).

 - ![hot spot analysis](figures/hotspots.png)
-This hot spot analysis map illustrates the clusters of tweets mentioning vaccinations for the buffer around the city of Atlanta, Georgia (not the entire United States).
+**Figure 4: Hot Spot Analysis**:This hot spot analysis map illustrates the clusters of tweets mentioning vaccinations for the buffer around the city of Atlanta, Georgia (not the entire United States).
 The cluster in southern Florida is interesting, as that is an area that has been a popular travel destination recently.

 ## Unplanned Deviations from the Protocol